Wondering if you might be an extroverted introvert? Maybe you took a personality test and learned that you're an introvert.

 Related: 395 Jobs For Introverts

 As an introvert, you need time between events to hunker down and recover.
-I can handle one or two group events a month without feeling completely drained.
+Maybe you can handle one or two group events a month without feeling completely drained.

 Some extroverted introverts may push themselves to keep up with their extroverted friends, but it can take a toll in the form of exhaustion, irritability, and anxiety.